 Jade: Jade is perhaps the most common stone used in roller and gua sha tools.
 Why?
 “It’s a naturally cool gemstone that feels super soothing on skin,” explains Rock.
 The stone is also thought to have balancing qualities.

 Rose Quartz: Thanks to its calming properties, rose quartz “is said to be particularly great for sensitive or rosacea-prone skin,” says Rock.
-The stone is a favourite of celebrities like Miranda Kerr, and is very common in gua sha.

 Black Obsidian: Disciple’s Firm Face tool is made from black obsidian, and Ferguson explains that it is “formed from cooled molten lava and is packed with microscopic minerals making it perfect for reducing inflammation,” and is often considered “the most sustainable” stone to opt for in gua sha.